 A student's manner of dress or hairstyle is the basic responsibility of the student and his/her parents.
-However, it is the responsibility of the school to stress decency, cleanliness, and appropriateness of dress for school.
+However, the school is responsible for stressing decency, cleanliness, and appropriateness of dress for school.
 As a means towards addressing that goal, the following guidelines are to be followed: